 - Provides state-of-the-art facilities and internationally recognized faculty

 - Fosters high-quality scholarly research.

-The mission of the CSE department is to:
+The mission of the CS department is to:

 - Equip our graduates with the knowledge and expertise to contribute significantly to the information industry and to continue to grow professionally

 - Partner with local, state, national, and international entities in education and research